AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/quickstarts/nodejs/index.md

 ## Next Steps

-Now that you've successfully performed your first operation, [review then documentation](https://developer.adobe.com/document-services/docs/overview/document-generation-api/) for many other examples and reach out on our [forums](https://community.adobe.com/t5/document-services-apis/ct-p/ct-Document-Cloud-SDK) with any questions.
+Now that you've successfully performed your first operation, [review the documentation](https://developer.adobe.com/document-services/docs/overview/document-generation-api/) for many other examples and reach out on our [forums](https://community.adobe.com/t5/document-services-apis/ct-p/ct-Document-Cloud-SDK) with any questions.
 Also remember the samples you downloaded while creating your credentials also have many demos.